Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation: Introduction

 Recent progress in Van der Waals stacked 2D materials has underscored a broader lesson: assembling well-understood building blocks can unlock qualitatively new phases that are absent in any single component.
 Motivated by this ``materials-by-design" viewpoint, we ask: Can we use an analogous strategy to elevate the computational power of TSCs by using $2e$ TSC not as an endpoint, but as an ingredient?

 Here we answer this question affirmatively by showing that a $4e$ TSC can emerge as a quantum ``vestigial order"~\cite{Demler2002_vortex_frac,berg2009_4e,Radzihovsky2009_FractionalVortices,Herland2010_metallicSF,Fernandes2019_vestigial,Ge2024_4e,volovik2024_fermionic} from a stack of two copies of $2e$ TSCs with identical electron density (we will also discuss an alternative route to this state and its higher-charge counterparts via melting lattice Jain states towards the end).
 Concretely, we argue that a strong inter-component current-current coupling can drive the condensation of vortex-antivortex pairs across the two components and give rise to a $4e$ TSC.

-This superconducticity (SC) has a coexisting $\mathbb{Z}_3$ chiral bosonic topological order, which is non-trivially enriched by the residual global $\mathbb{Z}_4$ charge symmetry.
-As a result, a vortex nucleated by an externally applied $hc/(4e)$ flux traps a $\mathbb{Z}_3$ parafermion zero mode, and this symmetry defect permutes the anyon types in the intrinsic topological order through mutual braiding.
+This $4e$ superconductor (SC) coexists with intrinsic topological order - specifically a chiral bosonic topological order with $\mathbb{Z}_3$ anyons.
+Furthermore, the charge $4e$ condensate leaves behind an unbroken $\mathbb{Z}_4$ symmetry, which acts nontrivially on the anyons by permuting their types.
+This symmetry enrichment leads to two important consequences for vortices nucleated by an externally applied $hc/(4e)$ flux.
+Since vortices act as defects of the $\mathbb{Z}_4$ symmetry, they change the type of any anyon that circles them.
+Moreover, they trap $\mathbb{Z}_3$ parafermion zero modes.

-Since $\mathbb{Z}_3$ parafermions have a larger quantum dimension than their $\mathbb{Z}_2$ Majorana counterparts, they naturally encode qutrits rather than qubits.
+Since $\mathbb{Z}_3$ parafermions have a larger quantum dimension than their $\mathbb{Z}_2$ Majorana counterparts, they naturally encode qu{\it trits} rather than qubits.
 In the standard encoding using four vortices, braiding alone already generates the full multi-qutrit Clifford gates~\cite{Hutter2015_parafermion_QC}.
-To reach universality, we further find a simple interferometric measurement requiring only a single probe vortex, which enables an efficient, topologically protected projection onto non-stabilizer states.
+To reach universality, we further introduce an interferometric measurement requiring only a single probe vortex, which enables an efficient, topologically protected projection onto non-stabilizer states.
 This operation promotes Clifford gates to a universal gate set via magic-state injection~\cite{Bravyi2005_Cliffordmagic}.